Your Rights Under Express Consent DUI Laws In Colorado

 Colorado’s “express consent” laws are both problematic and confusing following drunk driving charges.
-They work like this:
+They work as follows:

 - Over time, Colorado’s right to conduct breath and blood alcohol tests was being challenged in the courts.
 These challenges made it difficult for Colorado to prosecute and convict alleged drunk drivers.

-If you have a valid Colorado driver’s license, you have given the state “express consent” to conduct a breath or blood alcohol test in the event you are pulled over for driving under the influence.
+If you have a valid Colorado driver’s license, you have given the state “express consent” to conduct a breath or blood alcohol test in the event that you are pulled over for driving under the influence (DUI).

-What Does The Express Consent Law Mean To You If You Are Pulled Over For DUI?
+What Does The Express Consent Law Mean To You If You Are Stopped For DUI?

 Because you have given consent to have your alcohol level tested if you are pulled over, legal consequences are harsh if you refuse a sobriety test.
 Your driver’s license will be suspended for one year upon refusal.
 You can fight the one-year suspension in a hearing, but success there is difficult.